tansihmittal/expense-tracke/README.md

 ## 🌟 Share & Feedback

 Love this tool?
-Share it with friends and colleagues who use SBI cards!
+Share it with friends and colleagues who use  cards!

 - **Share**: Help others discover better financial insights
 - **Feedback**: Your input helps us improve continuously